thesandboxgame/sandbox-smart-contracts/docs/topics/game/game.md

 ### Token id pattern

 ERC721 tokens always have a unique ID, in the case of GAME, the unique ID is known as `gameId` and is comprised of the concatenation of `creator,subId,chainIndex,version`. the `gameId` is used as an external id, while the `strgId` is used as an internal id. `strgId` is defined as `gameId & STORAGE_ID_MASK` where `STORAGE_ID_MASK` = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF00000000.
 In practice, `strgId` is a substring of the `gameId` that does not include the version field.
 The reason for having both ids is to solve a potential front-running issue that might occur on 3rd party decentralized exchanges when a GAME seller might trick the buyer to buy a downgraded game by pushing a transaction that downgrades the GAME (removing assets from a game for example) before the actual `swap` transaction on the decentralized exchange.
+Updating a game will result in a change of the external id (`gameId`).

 ## Processes

+Creating a game and updating an existing game are restricted only for the `GameMinter` contract.
+This contract focuses on validating the necessary access control checks and charging the fees in SAND.
+Users that wish to create or update a game should interact with the
+`GameMinter` contract.

 ### Creating a game

-A game minter can call `createGame` to create a game and (optionally) add assets to it.
+Users can call `GameMinter.createGame` (which in turn will call `GameBaseToken.createGame`) to create a game and (optionally) add assets to it.

 ### Updating a game

-A game minter can call `updateGame` to add/remove assets from a game, which will result in the `version` field of the `gameId` incremented by 1.
+A game owner can call `GameMinter.updateGame` (which in turn will call `GameBaseToken.updateGame`) to add/remove assets from a game, which will cause the `version` field of the `gameId` to be incremented by 1, and thus also the `gameId` for this specific game will be changed.
 Adding assets means transferring these from the `from` address to the game contract address.
 Removing assets means transferring these from the game contract to the `from` address.

 ### Burn a game and recover the deposited assets